The Tale of the Man That Turned 30

 Nothing is sadder to me when I see a potentially great relationship break up because one of the guy’s friends told him to “dump his ass”.
 A disturbing trend among some single people is that they also want their friends to be single as well.

 Even with good intentions they may be inadvertently trying to make you single again.
-I’m not saying don’t listen to your friends I’m saying to take their advice with a grain of salt.
+I’m not saying don’t listen to your friends but I’m saying to take their advice with a grain of salt.

 3. Stay away from the bars for awhile